 As of Tuesday, October the 30th, 2008, I was officially no longer an employee of Nortel.
 The “severance machine” started grinding that past Friday.
 The portion of my severance I elected to take that year appeared in my bank account.
 My first reaction was shock seeing that value in my bank account.

 Over my twenty years at Nortel, I have met and worked with some of the most amazing people.
-I have seen technological changes that staggered me when I think about how life was before these technological “miracles.”
+I have seen technological changes that staggered me about how life was before these technological "miracles."
 I have had four children, and many beautiful things have happened.
 Many sacrifices were made for work.
 Ultimately, I have one line in a Bank Statement to sum it up.

 To The Folks, I Leave Behind